bonfire-networks/CommonsPub-Server/DEPLOY.md

 # Backend Configuration and Deployment

-*These instructions are for setting up the **MoodleNet backend** in production.*
+*These instructions are for setting up the **MoodleNet backend** alone in production.
+You probably want to start with the following two guides, and only refer back to this document for some more advanced things you might not find in those guides.*

-- *If you wish to deploy the **MoodleNet frontend and backend together**, please refer to our guide to [Deploying MoodleNet](https://gitlab.com/moodlenet/clients/react/blob/develop/README.md#deploying-moodlenet)!*
+- *You probably want to deploy the **MoodleNet frontend and backend together**, in which case please refer to our guide to [Deploying MoodleNet](https://gitlab.com/moodlenet/clients/react/blob/develop/README.md#deploying-moodlenet)!*

-- *If you wish to run the MoodleNet backend in development, please refer to our [Developer FAQ](https://gitlab.com/moodlenet/servers/federated/blob/develop/HACKING.md)!*
+- *If you want to run the MoodleNet backend in development, please refer to our [Developer FAQ](https://gitlab.com/moodlenet/servers/federated/blob/develop/HACKING.md)!*

 ---